I am a mother of two, an EMT, a paramedic student, a freelance writer, a veteran, and so much more.

 The positions in soccer are one of the basic fundamentals to know, whether you are a seasoned player or just starting out.
 The general positions are forward, midfielder, defender, and goalkeeper.

-Forwards have the main objective of scoring goals.
+Forwards, also known as strikers, have the main objective of scoring goals.
 They are often the players who get the most attention since their role is designed to be in a scoring position.

 They start the game on the midfield line (the line that divides the field in half).
-During the game, these players typically go as far forward as the opponents goal line (the end of the field).
+During the game, these players typically go as far forward as the opponent's goal line (the end of the field).
 They do not usually get much closer to their own goal than the midfield line.
 When the ball is in play near their own goal, forwards are expected to stay around the midfield line so that the defensive players can do their job.
 They need to be ready to attempt to score when the ball comes back their way.

 Forwards are often the players that take penalty kicks and corner kicks when the opposing team kicks the ball out of bounds.
 They are usually the players responsible for kicking off at the beginning of the game and at halftime.